righettod/poc-graphql/README.md

 * Use the command `java -jar graphql-poc.jar` to run the application.

 ## Deploying on Docker

+> The image is published every day on [DockerHub](https://hub.docker.com/r/righettod/poc-graphql)

 In order to deploy the application in a docker container follow the steps: